Seagrass: the fish, seahorse, sea turtle, manatee habitat that takes up carbon and protects us from storms!

-The Ocean Foundation’s SeaGrass Grow! program offers voluntary opportunities to naturally offset greenhouse gas emissions in the ocean – known as “Blue Carbon.”
+The Ocean Foundation created the SeaGrass Grow! campaign to protect and restore seagrass habitats and provide voluntary opportunities to naturally offset greenhouse gas emissions in the ocean – known as “Blue Carbon.”

 Blue carbon can be quantified and its economic value can be calculated, similar to how forests are currently traded as carbon credits.
 The revenue from a blue carbon credit mechanism can then be used to fund restoration efforts, which in turn generate more credits.
 The Ocean Foundation launched its innovative Blue Carbon Calculator in early 2013.
 In just a few steps, the calculator will allow you to calculate your annual individual/family or company/organization CO2 emissions; we then calculate the amount of blue carbon necessary to fully offset those emissions (acres of seagrass to be restored or equivalent).
 Currently, blue carbon offsets are in the process of being certified via VCS Methodology for Tidal Wetland and Seagrass Restoration.
 The final approval by VCS is expected in late fall of 2014.

 Thus, The Ocean Foundation will, in the future, offer real and permanent emissions offsets that are credible, and carbon sequestration that is verifiable.
 Presently The Ocean Foundation is “banking” the square kilometers of restoration in anticipation of certification, and, thus will also have developed a network of demonstration projects.
 Ultimately, The Ocean Foundation plans to take this concept to scale and provide a credible source of well-quantified and well-monitored blue carbon credits.